 - Power connector.
 For supply of 12 V DC at up to 1 A to the camera. - Trigger connector.
-For external hardware triggering of image acquisition. - Data Connector (USB in this case) For connection to PC. - Status LED.
+For external hardware triggering of image acquisition. - Data connector (USB in this case).
+For connection to PC. - Status LED.
 Flashing slow = power on.
-Flashing fast acquiring images. - Focus adjustment.
-The focus is pre-set at the manufacturer's place to 1.6 m.
-Objects from 0.5 m to 4.4 m will be in focus. - Mounting holes.
+Flashing fast = acquiring images. - Mounting holes and internal screw thread.
 Precise and robust mounting of the camera can be made through four M4 holes and two additional 4H7 holes.
 In addition, it is possible to screw the camera onto standard tripods (usually used for photo-cameras).